NanoComp/meep/doc/docs/FAQ.md

 ### Does Meep support adjoint-based optimization?

 Yes.
-Meep contains an [adjoint solver](Python_Tutorials/AdjointSolver.md) which can be used for sensitivity analysis and automated design optimization.
-Note however that as a general rule of thumb, if your design problem involves less than ten degrees of freedom, using gradient-free optimization is typically more efficient than an adjoint solver.
+Meep contains an [adjoint solver](Python_Tutorials/AdjointSolver.md) which can be used for sensitivity analysis and automated design optimization with respect to a grid of ε values (also known as "density-based" topology optimization).
+(Of course, you can always use finite differences or similar methods to compute sensitivities for other parameters, as well as derivative-free optimization methods.
+However, such methods become increasingly impractical for ≳ 10 parameters.)